gcobb321/icloud3/docs/chapters/1-setting-up-icloud-account.md

 !> This is easier to set up if you do it on a device you will not be locating.

-!> IOS 13 turns on 2fa automatically and it can not be turned off.
+!> iOS 13 turns on 2fa automatically and it can not be turned off.
 The non-2fa account should be added on a computer instead of an iPhone or iPad.

-2. Add the 'friends', the people that use the devices you want to track, in the `Contacts` app when you are logged into this new account.
+2. Add the 'friends', the people that use the devices you want to track, in the `Contacts` app when you are signed into this new account.
 You only need to enter their name and the email address of their actual iCloud account.

+!> Only one device can be tracked for each email address.
+You can not track both an iPhone and an iPad used by the same person.

-3. Add them to the `Find My` app (iOS 13) or the `Find-my-Friends` (iOS 12) app.
+1. Add them to the `Find My` app (iOS 13) or the `Find-my-Friends` (iOS 12) app.
 You will need to send friend requests and then confirm them on each device so you will need to have access to their devices.

-4. Verify that the `Find My` or the `Find-my-Friends` app and your iCloud account at icloud.com can locate your 'friends' before continuing to set up iCloud3.
-They should be displayed on the map in the app when logged into the new non-2fa account and the 'Sharing With ...'  message should be displayed in the app when logged into the actual account.
+2. Verify that the `Find My` or the `Find-my-Friends` app and your iCloud account at icloud.com can locate your 'friends' before continuing to set up iCloud3.
+They should be displayed on the map in the app when signed into the new non-2fa account and the 'Sharing With ...'  message should be displayed in the app when you are signed into the 2fa account.

 !> If the devices can not be seen in the app, they will not be located by iCloud3.

+5. Now that you have verified that everything is set up correctly, sign out of the non-2fa account and sign back into your 2fa account.
+You will only need to sign back into the non-2fa account if you want to track another device.

 ![setup_fmf_icloud3](../images/setup_fmf_icloud3.jpg)